Leisa Shelton is a performance artist /maker and curator with a practice

 In 2009, through an Australia Council cultural leadership grant with mentor Kristy Edmonds, she was an artist in residence with Spill festival in London, a guest artist at the Armory in NY, The Chicago Art Institute, Chicago and UCLA.
 In the same year, she was invited to Taiwan, as a member of the International jury for the prestigious Taishin Art Prize beginning a series of long-term collaborative relationships with Taiwanese artists, festivals and organizations with projects currently in conversation for as far as 2019.

-Leisa’s teaching practice in performance has seen her as Head of Performance at the VCA, Melbourne 1998-2004, Head of VCA Post Graduate Performance Making, 2007-2012 and a guest artist of TTRP Singapore, TNUA Taiwan, DasArts Amsterdam and at major national gatherings and institutions across Australia.
-Her current practice focuses on the development of multidisciplinary projects focussed on Social, Community and Culturally engaged practices.
-She currently leads the Graduate Certificate in Arts and Community Engagement with theCentre for Cultural Partnerships, VCA – University of Melbourne, with participants engaging from diverse practice and cultural backgrounds from across Australia.
+Leisa’s teaching practice in performance has seen her as Head of Performance at the VCA, Melbourne 1998-2004, Head of VCA Post Graduate Performance Making, 2007-2012, Lecturer with the Centre for Idea, VCA Melbourne 2004-2014 and Lecturer with the Centre for Community and Cultural Partnerships, VCA.
+Internationally she has been a guest artist of TTRP Singapore, TNUA Taiwan, DasArts Amsterdam and at major national gatherings and institutions across Australia.
+She currently runs a course in Curation.
+Disruption + Activation at Federation University and is a Fellow at the State Library of Victoria.